DAACS-Research-Consortium/DAACS-Open-Academy/FSS2021/Workshop7/Part_I.md

 ![](./Images/propMatSortedByMCD.png)

 - Hooray!!
 - And we can go one step further here.
-This is a simulation,so we KNOW the true assemblage dates.
+This is a simulation, so we KNOW the true assemblage dates.
 We can plot MCDs against the true dates (the time periods or "years": 1,2,3,…20) to see how well the method works:

 ![](./Images/MCDxDate.png)